-- Facilitates the development, delivery and management of Tourism, Business Investment (Economic Development) and Smart Shire Strategy, Projects and Initiatives.
+- Facilitates the development, delivery and management of tourism and business support.

-- The five key strategic directions for Tourism and Business Investment are:
+- The five key strategic directions for Tourism and Business Support are:

 - Planning for the Future

 - Supporting Existing Businesses

 - Marketing, Promotion and Branding

 - Investment Attraction

-- Advocacy
+- Advocacy.

-- Facilitates the Economic Development Community Advisory Committee and Tourism Community Advisory Committee.
+- Facilitates the Tourism Advisory Group.

-LIBRARY AND INFORMATION SERVICES -
+LIBRARY & INFORMATION SERVICES

-- Provision of a Library collection and access to other local and remote resources through centre based and mobile outreach library services. - · Facilitation of services and resources that help promote lifelong learning and literacy in the community. - Provision of free public access to computers and information technology resources.
+- Provision of a library collection and access to other local and remote resources through centre based and mobile outreach library services. - Facilitation of services and resources that help promote lifelong learning and literacy in the community. - Provision of free public access to computers and information technology resources.
 Facilitation of connections between individuals, groups and government. - Provision of activities and events that facilitate community participation and engagement in literacy and lifelong learning.